charliedevelopment/vagrant-craft-environment/README.md

 ### Files

-Within the Vagrant environment folder, a `workspace` folder is created to allow development on the host machine.
-This folder is mounted to the guest machine as the webserver root folder (`/var/www`) used by Apache.
-The public folder is configured to the `/var/www/html` folder. **This folder will be automatically deleted when the vagrant machine is destroyed.**
+Within the Vagrant environment directory, a `workspace` directory is created to allow development on the host machine.
+This directory is mounted to the guest machine as the webserver root directory (`/var/www`) used by Apache.
+The public directory is configured to the `/var/www/html` directory. **This directory will be automatically deleted when the vagrant machine is destroyed.**

-There is an additional `/setup` folder on the guest that is synced from the `setup` folder within the Vagrant environment folder.
+There is an additional `/setup` directory on the guest that is synced from the `setup` directory within the Vagrant environment directory.
 This contains some scripts and configuration files used in setting up the machine or available for convenience as documented below.

-> Use the `workspace` folder to transfer data, the `setup` folder is not actively synced back and forth. **Files written to the `/setup` folder on the guest machine will be lost on guest reboot**.
+> Use the `workspace` directory to transfer data, the `setup` directory is not actively synced back and forth. **Files written to the `/setup` directory on the guest machine will be lost on guest reboot**.

 ### SSH